 The Preliminary Recommended Plan includes several of the rapid transit and commuter rail lines that were evaluated under Alternative Plan II during the alternative plans stage of VISION 2050.
-Consistent with experience nationwide and as envisioned under Alternative Plan II, high-density, transit-oriented development (TOD) would be expected to occur within walking distance of the stations on the rapid transit and commuter rail lines.
-As a result, total forecast regional population growth from 2010 to 2050 was increased under the Preliminary Plan from 16.5 percent to 18.3 percent, household growth from 21.5 percent to 23.4 percent, and employment growth in the station areas and to maintain the intermediate-growth forecast for portions of the Region outside those station areas.
+Consistent with experience nationwide and as envisioned under Alternative Plan II, high-density, transitoriented development (TOD) would be expected to occur within walking distance of the stations on the rapid transit and commuter rail lines.
+As a result, total forecast regional population growth from 2010 to 2050 was increased under the Preliminary Plan from 16.5 percent to 18.3 percent, household growth from 21.5 percent to 23.4 percent, and employment growth from 17.9 percent to 19.5 to account for additional anticipated growth in the station areas and to maintain the intermediate-growth forecast for portions of the Region outside those station areas.
 Table 4.4 presents existing, intermediate forecast, and revised forecast population, household, and employment levels by county.